sharocko/help.codecademy.com/proposed/general/i-dont-understand-an-exercise.md

 ---
-title: I don't understand a lesson.
+title: I don't understand an exercise.
 What should I do?
 ---

-Every lesson on Codecademy has its own individual Q&A Forum where you can ask and answer questions about that lesson.
-At the bottom of the editor for each lesson is a link called **Q&A Forum**.
+Every exercise on Codecademy has its own individual Q&A Forum where you can ask and answer questions about that exercise.
+At the bottom of the editor for each exercise is a link called **Q&A Forum**.
 Click the link to enter the forum.

 ![Link to the Q&A Forum](https://raw.github.com/RyzacInc/help.codecademy.com/master/proposed/_assets/_img/i-dont-understand-a-lesson.png)